-It’s mid July and for many families, that means (gulp) considering back-to-school preparations.
+It’s the beginning of August and for many families, that means (gulp) considering back-to-school preparations.
 While all kids can benefit from these recommendations, for those with histories of depression, anxiety, and/or attention problems, these steps can be critical to preventing a life threatening escalation of symptoms.

 Thankfully, there’s still time to do a few things that will make life a whole lot easier once the first day arrives:

 They’ve been keeping vampire hours for the entire summer and it’s tempting to let things stay that way, but starting the school year with disrupted sleep makes them susceptible to mood disorders and puts kids at a disadvantage from the outset.

 Start by waking them up 15 minutes earlier each morning until they are getting up at the expected “school time” for at least 3 days prior to the first day.
 Don’t worry about what time they go to bed.
 That will take care of itself.

 Make Critical Appointments Now